vitaliikobrin/meteor-purchases/README.md

-To build app for desktop read [thid doc](https://github.com/jrudio/meteor)
+To build app for desktop read [this doc](https://github.com/jrudio/meteor)